 - While water is heating, cut each potato into 6 wedges

-- Add potatoes to water and boil for no more than 5 minutes.
+- Add potatoes to water, allow water to return to boil, and allow to simmer for approximately 5 minutes.
 Test with fork at 3 minutes.
 Should still be firm and we do not want the potatoes to be soft.
 Remove before they get soft.

 - Add potatoes and rest of ingredients to large bowl

 - Preheat Grill to 500